prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 ## Storing the embeddings in vector databases

-Because of their amenability to operating in embedding space, vector databases are proving to be very useful for _semantic or similarity-based search_ for all forms of inputs (text, image, audio).
-This form of search considers semantics, where the input query sent by the user (typically in natural language) is translated into vector form, in the same embedding space as the data itself, so that the top-k results that are most similar to the input query are returned.
+Because of their amenability to operating in embedding space, vector databases are proving to be very useful for _semantic or similarity-based search_ for multiple forms of data (text, image, audio).
+In semantic search, the input query sent by the user (typically in natural language) is translated into vector form, in the same embedding space as the data itself, so that the top-k results that are most similar to the input query are returned.
 A visualization of this is shown below.

 {{< figure src="embedding-pipeline.png">}}